-A majority of U.S. states operate under an at-will employment agreement, as opposed to a statutory one, meaning there’s no default requirement for employees to be granted notice periods in a dismissal or to serve notice periods when they announce they're leaving.
-Although many contracts do contain these requirements, individuals and employers can request new terms once the resignation or termination decision has been made.
-If you do amend a contract after an employee has served his or her notice, it’s a good idea to bring your lawyer into the picture, just to make sure everything is handled soundly from a legal perspective.
+Although many contracts contain these requirements, individuals and employers can request new terms once the resignation or termination decision has been made.
+If you do amend a contract after an employee has served their notice, it’s a good idea to bring your lawyer into the picture, just to make sure everything is handled soundly from a legal perspective.

 2. Planning for a successful exit

-If employees have fulfilled their usefulness or their presence is detrimental to the working environment, you can ask them to leave before the end of their notice periods after consulting state laws – or an attorney – to make certain you’ve provided departing employees with all the necessary documentation.
+If employees have finished work on their assignments or their presence becomes detrimental to the working environment, you can ask them to leave before the end of their notice period after consulting state laws – or an attorney – to make certain you’ve provided departing employees with all the necessary documentation.
 Furthermore, if you regard a leaving employee as a potential security risk, you should take steps to end their employment immediately, working with your IT department to make sure the worker is immediately locked out of the company’s network.
-In all cases, you’ll still have to pay their salaries for the amount of time stated in their contracts.
+In all cases, you’ll still have to pay the employee’s salary for the amount of time stated in their contract.

-Professional convention has workers give a minimum of two weeks notice before they depart, but employees with no defined time frames written into their contracts are free to walk away immediately after giving notice.
+Professional convention has workers give at least two weeks’ notice before they depart.
+Still, employees with no defined time frames written into their contracts are free to walk away immediately after giving notice.
 As an employer, if you need time to delegate duties and recruit a suitable replacement, you can negotiate with employees to extend their tenure at your organization.
 Clearly, you’ll want to do this as soon as possible.
 Also, remember that they’re free to decline your request.